-Scottish star Alex Grove has been one of the key performers at Worcester Warriors over the last few seasons with a number of match winning displays.
+Alex Grove has been one of the most consistent performers at Sixways over the last few seasons and became a club centurion against Sale Sharks in December 2012.

-A product of the Warriors Academy system, Grove a former pupil of Rugby School who represented Scotland at Under 18s, 19s and 20s before his big breakthrough onto the international stage.
+A product of the Warriors Academy, the former Rugby School pupil represented Scotland at Under 18, 19 and 20 level before his big breakthrough onto the international stage.

-He was rewarded for his progress with a two-year deal to remain at Sixways Stadium and won a summer call-up to Scotland A as they lifted the iRB Nations Cup in Romania.
+He received a summer call-up to the Scotland A squad as they lifted the IRB Nations Cup in Romania in 2009.

 |DOB||30th Nov 1987|